MicrosoftDocs/architecture-center/docs/solution-ideas/articles/search-and-query-using-openai-service-content.md

 Index creation:

 1. If the document to be ingested must be translated, [Azure Translator](/azure/ai-services/translator/translator-overview) can be used.
-1. If the document is in a non-searchable format, like a PDF or image, [Azure AI Document Intelligence](/azure/ai-services/document-intelligence/overview) can be used to extract text.
+1. If the document is in a nonsearchable format, like a PDF or image, [Azure AI Document Intelligence](/azure/ai-services/document-intelligence/overview) can be used to extract text.
 1. The extracted text can be vectorized via Azure OpenAI embeddings [vector search](/azure/search/vector-search-overview), and the data can be pushed to an Azure Cognitive Search index via a [Rest API](/rest/api/searchservice/AddUpdate-or-Delete-Documents) or an [Azure SDK](/azure/search/search-get-started-text).

 Query and retrieval: